-Miami Dade College to Offer Accelerated Associate Degree Programs
+Miami Dade College to Offer Accelerated Associate in Arts Degree Programs

 Students can earn a business or IT degree within one year starting this fall

-The College’s new accelerated associate degree programs, Computer Information Technology (CIT) (A.S.) and Business Administration (A.A.), will both be offered at the Wolfson Campus in downtown Miami when classes resume for the fall semester on Monday, August 23, 2010.
+The College’s new accelerated Associate in Arts with a pathway to a degree in Computer Information Technology (CIT) (A.S.) and Business Administration (A.A.), will both be offered at the Wolfson Campus in downtown Miami when classes resume for the fall semester on Monday, August 23, 2010.

 The classes within each degree program are designed in a virtual-blended format that combines both face-to-face and online sessions.